 Yesterday evening, the ninth annual Show of Support parade was taking 24 veterans and their spouses and girlfriends from the DoubleTree by Hilton to the Horseshoe in south Midland where the Hunt for Heroes banquet was to be held.
 Afterwards, the veterans were being treated to an all-expenses paid weekend hunting trip, while their spouses would be treated to a variety of activities in Midland.

 The parade float transporting the veterans consisted of two separate flatbed tractor trailer trucks.
 Each were adorned with American flags with two dozen veterans and their spouses sitting in chairs set up on the back of each flatbed tractor-trailer.

 At one point during their route to the Horeshoe, the trucks had to cross over a set of railroad track.
-Police were reportedly directing traffic as the first truck made it over the tracks but then had to stop.
-This left the second trailer stuck on the tracks with nowhere to go.…Continue Reading
+Police were reportedly directing traffic as the first truck made it over the tracks but then had to stop.…Continue Reading